lethang7794/aws-sa-associate-saac03/0000-notes/0800-VIRTUAL_PRIAVTE_CLOUD_VPC.md

 ![Alt text](<../0800-VIRTUAL_PRIVATE_CLOUD(VPC)/00_LEARNINGAIDS/StatefulvsStateless-4.png>)
 With Stateless Firewall, a connection needs 2 rules (1 IN, 1 OUT) to go through

-> With Stateless Firewall, ephemeral port is not the well known port (e.g. 443, 80)
+> [!NOTE] With Stateless Firewall, ephemeral port is not the well known port (e.g. 443, 80)

 ![Alt text](<../0800-VIRTUAL_PRIVATE_CLOUD(VPC)/00_LEARNINGAIDS/StatefulvsStateless-5.png>)
 Stateful firewall is intelligent enough to identify the REQUEST and RESPONSE components of a connection as being related